The five main types of spinal muscular atrophies cause various degrees of muscle weakness and wasting.

 (See also Overview of the Peripheral Nervous System Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more .)

 Spinal muscular atrophies are usually inherited as an autosomal (not sex-linked) recessive trait Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are made of a very long strand... read more .
-That is, two genes for the disorder are required, one from each parent.
+That is, two genes for the disorder, one from each parent, are required for the person to have inherited the disorder.
 These disorders may affect the brain and spinal cord (central nervous system), as well as peripheral nerves.

 There are five main types of spinal muscular atrophy.